matthede/Machine-Learning-Examples/README.md

 # Machine-Learning-Examples
 Machine Learning Use Cases

 This repository contains machine learning use cases for fun and that can be viewed as examples by students or friends.
+Most of these were done close to two years ago and sadly some of the data is missing (see example 4, I put it up though as a reference if I need to use some Seaborn code on the fly)

 1. GooglePlayStore